techdr1ve/DCS-FIREBALL/README.md

 ## REQUIREMENTS
 If using dedicated server:
 - MUST have A-4 installed on the server in saved games/server_name/Mods/aircraft/ folder.
-- MUST have the SAME A-4 version client-side as server-side in order to view the effect.
+- MUST have the SAME A-4 version client-side as server-side in order to view the effect for Mk-77 Mod0 and Mod1.
+- Note: If you do not want dependancy on A-4 mod aircraft, just use BIN_200 DCS native napalm bomb

 To add Mk77 Mod0 & Mod1 to other airplane mods:
 - Only edit the main .lua file (ex; ```VSN_F100.lua```) inside (ex; ```Saved Games\DCS.openbeta\Mods\aircraft\VSN_F100```)